nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 !!!tip

-    One detail that sometimes trips people up is that the pipelines you pull this way are stored in a hidden assets folder.
-By default this is at `$HOME/.nextflow/assets`, but in this training environment you can check `$NXF_HOME/assets`:
+    Pulled pipelines are stored in a hidden assets folder.
+By default, this folder is `$HOME/.nextflow/assets`, but in this training environment the folder has been set to `$NXF_HOME/assets`:

     ```bash
     tree $NXF_HOME/assets/ -L 2